|

 Forecaster: |

-012/040 |
+025/040 |

-| During the past 24 hours, solar activity was low.
-Six sunspot active regions were on the visible disk without M and above class flare produced.
-The solar wind speed maintained at about 330 km/s.
-The geomagnetic field was at quiet to unsettled levels.
-The greater than 2 MeV electron flux at geosynchronous orbit maintained at minor storm levels. |
+| During the past 24 hours, solar activity was moderate.
+Three active sunspot regions were on the visible disk with one M-class flare produced.
+The solar wind speed decreased to about 400km/s, and the geomagnetic field was quiet.
+The greater than 2 MeV electron flux at geosynchronous orbit reached minor storm levels. |

-| Within the next three days, solar activity is expected to be mainly low with a slight chance for M-class flares.
-The geomagnetic field is expected to be mainly quiet to unsettled.
-The greater than 2 MeV electron flux at geosynchronous orbit is expected to maintain at minor storm levels on 23 May. |
+| Within the next three days, solar activity is expected to be moderate with chances for M-class and above flares.
+The geomagnetic field is expected to reach active to minor storm levels on 9-10 Jul due to the effect of the recurrent coronal hole high speed stream.
+It will be mainly quiet to unsettled for the rest of time.
+The greater than 2 MeV electron flux at geosynchronous orbit maintained at minor storm levels on 8 Jul. |

 |